-🌿 Exploring the Hill Through the Lens of Minecraft
+Exploring the Hill Through the Lens of Minecraft ⛏️

-Today I want to share something that’s been unfolding in some beautiful and unexpected ways—especially through my sessions with nonspeaking kids.
-Over time, I’ve noticed some really sweet connections between how children experience ā€œthe Hillā€ and how they engage with a game many of them love: Minecraft.
+Today I want to share a reoccurring theme that I’ve been noticing in my spirit to spirit sessions – my sessions with nonspeaking kids.
+Over time, I’ve noticed some really sweet connections between how children experience “the Hill” and how they engage with a game many of them love: Minecraft.

 This post pulls together a few of those insights.
-Think of it as a Spirit-to-Spirit session… through the world of pixels and imagination.

 If you’re familiar with Minecraft, you’ll know it’s a game where players can build, explore, and create entire worlds.
 And interestingly, that’s very similar to what I see happening energetically on the Hill.